Planning Your Trip to Victoria Falls

-With more time on your hands, you can go beyond the Victoria Falls area.
-It will be possible to enjoy a diverse combination of guided tours, adventurous activities, hiking, and safaris.
-Refer to the 2-4 day itinerary detailed above for great activities in addition to those below.
+With more time, you can go beyond the Victoria Falls area.
+It will be possible to enjoy a diverse combination of guided tours, adventurous activities, hikes, and safaris.
+Refer to the 2-4 day itinerary detailed above for outstanding activities in addition to those below.

-The Flying Fox ziplining adventure, 410 feet (125 m) above the valley floor, is a recommended adrenaline-packed activity great for this length of trip.
-You will glide along a cable across the gorge, clipped into a harness attached to a pulley.
-If you want to up the adventure quotient, try the Foofie Slide, ziplining downhill at 62 miles (100 km) per hour.
+The Flying Fox ziplining adventure, 410 feet (125 m) above the valley floor, is an adrenaline-packed activity.
+You'll glide along a cable across the gorge, clipped into a harness attached to a pulley.
+To increase the adventure quotient, try the Foofie Slide, ziplining downhill at 62 miles (100 km) per hour.
 If you're looking for a more relaxing alternative, scheduling a helicopter ride with amazing aerial views is one of the best ways to experience the full majesty of Victoria Falls.

 Additionally, visit local markets for souvenirs.
-The most famous market is the Mukuni Park Curio Market in Livingstone, but there are superb markets in Lusaka as well, both located on the Zambia side of the falls.
+The most famous market is the Mukuni Park Curio Market in Livingstone, but there are superb markets in Lusaka as well—both are located on the Zambia side of the falls.
 While the market in Livingstone is well-known among tourists, the ones in Lusaka are more local.
-You will find some unique handicrafts here and get authentic souvenirs to bring home with you.
+You'll find some unique handicrafts here and get authentic souvenirs to bring home.

-To break a sweat, hike to the Boiling Pot.
-You will be heading to the base of the Victoria Falls to get one of the best views of the falls as well as the surroundings.
+To break a sweat, hike to the Boiling Pot at the base of Victoria Falls to get one of the best views of the falls and the surroundings.
 You can get a great view of the Victoria Bridge here as well.
-The hike takes about 45 minutes and includes a lot of stairs, so it might not be ideal for small children.
-Make sure to be careful to avoid slipping on the slick rock, and be sure to stick to the trail (there are signs).
+The hike takes about 45 minutes and includes plenty of stairs, so it might not be ideal for small children.
+Avoid slipping on the slick rock and follow the trail signs.

 Victoria Falls in 10 Days

-In 10 days, there will be plenty of time for you to go on safari in the surrounding areas.
+In 10 days, you'll have even more time to go on safari in the surrounding areas.
 Some of the best and closest safari options can be found in Hwange National Park.
 Start by exploring the falls for the first couple of days, as detailed in the shorter itineraries above, and then take the rest of your visit to go on an exciting safari adventure.

 Hwange National Park is the largest in Zimbabwe.
 We recommend spending at least 2-3 days here.
-The park is home to an impressive abundance of over 100 mammals and 400 different bird species.
-Some of the animals you will encounter here include leopards, cheetahs, and hyenas.
-The park holds Africa's largest concentration of African wild dogs, and is also known for its large elephant population.
+The park has an impressive abundance of over 100 mammals and 400 bird species.
+Some animals you'll encounter include leopards, cheetahs, and hyenas.
+The park holds Africa's largest concentration of African wild dogs, and is known for its large elephant population.

-Hwange National Park offers one of the best walking safaris in the entire country, which offers some of the best photography opportunities.
-Of course, you will also be able to enjoy multiple game drives and exciting night safaris.
+Hwange National Park offers one of the best walking safaris in the country, providing some of the best photography opportunities.
+Of course, you'll also be able to enjoy multiple game drives and exciting night safaris.

 Victoria Falls in 2 Weeks

-With two weeks, you will get to experience the entire Victoria Falls area, plus other highlights of Southern Africa.
+With two weeks to spare, you'll experience the entire Victoria Falls area, plus other highlights of Southern Africa.
 After taking your pick of days detailed in the above itineraries, we recommend visiting Chobe National Park in Botswana.
 The park has some of the best game viewing in the world, with an abundance of wild animals.

-Alternatively, with two weeks, Victoria Falls can be combined with Cape Town, Johannesburg, and Greater Kruger in South Africa, as well as Botswana's Okavango Delta.
-For your two-week adventure, consider this exciting itinerary with both Victoria Falls adventure and further Southern African exploration.
+Alternatively, with this length of time, Victoria Falls can be combined with Cape Town, Johannesburg, Greater Kruger in South Africa, and Botswana's Okavango Delta.
+For your two-week adventure, consider this exciting itinerary that combines Victoria Falls with a deeper exploration of Southern Africa.